gore-ez-knee/gore-ez-knee.github.io/_posts/2022-05-19-getting-started-cybersecurity.md

 This feels like one of the most crucial pieces of learning in this field.
 Learn the different protocols (HTTP, HTTPS, SSH, FTP, SMB, etc.).
 Learn how they work.
 Look at packet captures (pcaps) of their traffic.
 Learn what is normal and what isn't.
 Understanding how traffic is routed and how you can proxy and manipulate that traffic will help in both blue and red team engagements.

-Once you have a good concept of network protocols,

 A few questions you can ask to get started:
 - When I type in "google.com" in my browser, how does my browser know where to go?
 - If I log-in to a website, how does it "remember" me?